 The wire frame cat carrier is designed to be opened and closed from the top.
 This type of carrier allows your cat to see everything that is happening around them.

-That’s why on first glance this looks like a great cat carrier and it is.
+The easy access and enhanced visibility for your cat are reasons why, on first glance, this looks like a great cat carrier.
+And it is a great carrier for some!
 It is used by many pet owners who swear it’s the best one for them and their cat.
-You will also see a lot of rescue centres using it as well because of the opening and closure aspect to it.
+You will also see a lot of rescue centres using it because of the easy ability to open and close it from the top.
 The major benefit of this type of cat carrier is that the opening is on the top so it is supposed to be easier to get your cat into it.

-Many of the cheaper cat carriers on the market make you put your cat in via a side opening which means you usually end up having to push them in by their butt.
-Not only that but this version means that your cat can’t use their two back legs to avoid you getting them into the carrier like they would with the side entrance ones.
+Many of the cheaper cat carriers on the market make you put your cat in via a side opening, which means you usually end up having to push them in by their butt.
+Or, they will try to use their two back legs to avoid you getting them into the carrier.

 - Top opening: This carrier has an opening at the top which can make it easier for many pet owners to get their cat in and out of it.